Headline Sponsor Media Partner

 Small Venues, Gigantic Ideas

-Presenting together at Showlight, Argentinian lighting designers Sophya Acosta and Luciana Suppicich specialise in theatre and live events.
-Founded in 2019, their studio has offices in Buenos Aires and Barcelona, and has developed projects of various scales for local and international companies.
-Alongside their lighting design work, the duo also conduct research into the field of Light Art, which sees them creating works where light is the central and foundational element of construction.
+Founded in 2019, the studio has developed projects of various scales for local and international companies.
+In addition to its focus on theatrical lighting, its research extends to the field of Light Art, creating works where light is the central and foundational element of construction.

 Simon Corder